laravel/docs/upgrade.md

 The default Markdown mail templates have been refreshed with a more professional and appealing design.
 In addition, the undocumented `promotion` Markdown mail component has been removed.

-Because identitation has special meaning within Markdown, Markdown mail templates expect unindented HTML.
+Because indentitation has special meaning within Markdown, Markdown mail templates expect unindented HTML.
 If you've previously published Laravel's default mail templates, you'll need to re-publish your mail templates or manually unindent them:

     php artisan vendor:publish --tag=laravel-mail --force